 Number 8: You should be able to lift your on freakin’ bag

-Don’t put me in the awkward position of having to calculate the odds you are a super feminist pussy-hat wearing, who doesn’t need a man to lift your 14-ton overstuffed hard case carry on in the 3 seconds I see you struggling to lift your behemoth suitcase into the space we all know it won’t fit.
+Don’t put me in the awkward position of having to calculate the odds you are a super feminist-pussy-hat-wearing-AOC-voting-gal, who doesn’t need a man to lift your 14-ton overstuffed hard case carry on in the 3 seconds I see you struggling to lift your behemoth suitcase into the space we all know it won’t fit (while in the meantime, me offering to lift your bag simultaneously keeps the entire female gender under man’s thumb in this one symbolic act…).

 Let’s all just assume that you can lift your own bag unless you are CLEARLY over the age of say 60.